 Futher note that one does not use any jewellery in a tea room.
 This also includes wrist watches, and similar items.

 It is generally not a problem to use western clothing for tea.
 However, there are a few things one should keep in mind.

-Tabi are for instance not considered appropriate for western clothing, one should use normal socks.
+Tabi are for instance not considered appropriate for western clothing, one should use normal white socks.

 Wearing kimono correctly is an art in itself.
 I will just mention some general principles here.

 As a general principle I would say that any kimono is better for tea than youfuku.
 This also goes for keiko, as it helps you get a good posture.

 The kimono should, if possible, be of silk or polyester that looks like silk, and have at least one mon (family crest) on the back.